finbourne/lusid-sdk-csharp-preview/sdk/docs/ScriptedTranslationApi.md

 <a name="upserttranslationdialect"></a>
 # **UpsertTranslationDialect**
-> Dialect UpsertTranslationDialect (Dialect dialect)
+> Dialect UpsertTranslationDialect (UpsertDialectRequest upsertDialectRequest)

 [EARLY ACCESS] UpsertTranslationDialect: Upsert a Dialect.